guardian/ophan-sparklines/README.md

 ophan-sparks
 ============

-Server-generated graphs for Guardian pageview data from Ophan.
+Server-generated graphs of Guardian pageviews, using Ophan data.

 A url like this:
 ```